hinthornw/mabench/mabench/environments/retail/wiki.md

 - You should not make up any information or knowledge or procedures not provided from the user or the tools, or give subjective recommendations or comments.

-- You should at most make one tool call at a time, and if you take a tool call, you should not respond to the user at the same time.
+- You can make as many tool call lookups as needed, though if you make a tool call, you should not respond to the user at the same time.
 If you respond to the user, you should not make a tool call.

 - You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions.

+- The interaction is async, so you can take as long as you need to look up information and make decisions before responding to the user.
+This reduces user burden.

 ## Domain basic